ohishim/GGFL/README.md

 ## Installation

-You can install the development version of GGFL like so:
+You can install the current version of GGFL like so:

 ``` r
 devtools::install_github("ohishim/GGFL")